xfong/clRAND/README.md

 accomodate two random numbers from every workitem that will run

 TODO:
-1) Need functions to build the program for the PRNG
+1) Need functions to test the various PRNGs
-    a) One function needs to build up the text source that is stored in the data structure.
-A flag needs to be set to say the source is ready.
-    b) One function takes the text source and builds the program
-    c) One function builds two kernels from the program.
-One kernel is to initialize the PRNG state.
-The other kernel is called to generate the random bitstream

-2) Need function to set the workgroup sizes and global number of work-items when kernel is called.
-This should be part of the initialization step.
+2) Need function to generate the random initial seeds for PRNGs

+3) Need functions to generate floats and double that are uniformly distributed in [0, 1).
+    a) Can be generated quickly with some sacrifice in number of possible values
+    b) Can be generated accurately by using more uint or ulong random numbers to determine the exponent of the number

+4) Need functions to use floats and doubles that are uniformly distributed in [0, 1) to:
+    a) Generate normally distributed random numbers
+    b) Generate log-normally distributed random numbers
+    b) Generate Poisson distributed random numbers

+5) Add XORWOW and Sobol Quasirandom number generators